Aerospace

 • enhancing access to outer space in a secure context.
 Space security is an issue that increasingly requires the attention and commitment of the EU, its member states, international partners and stakeholders.
 The presence of more and more space objects in orbit will eventually threaten access to outer space.
 Concepts such as Space Traffic Management are therefore becoming increasingly popular in the space sector.

 The growing cooperation between ESA and the EU allows both organisations to focus more on their niche: technological applications for ESA and data transfer and digital services for the EU space programme.
-Three strategic satellite navigation projects support this ambition:
+Four strategic projects (‘Flagship projects’) in satellite technology support this ambition:

 • Copernicus (observation);